Context-Aware Semantic Similarity Measurement for Unsupervised Word Sense Disambiguation

 \subsection{Applications}

-By considering the setting in which words are employed, it is possible to implement specialized CASS measures to increase text understanding capabilities.
-This can be especially helpful in activities such as, for instance, sentiment analysis, in which the meaning of a word can change based on the context in which it is being used.

-CASS is crucial in various applications, including web search, document classification, question-answering, and text summarization.
-It measures the semantic similarity between two words, and context plays a vital role in determining this similarity.
+CASS measures are intended to increase text understanding capabilities.
+This can be especially helpful in various applications, including web search, document classification, question-answering, and text summarization.
+CASS measures the semantic similarity between two words, and context plays a vital role in determining this similarity.
 Search engines use semantic similarity to retrieve documents that match the meaning of the user's query.
 In document classification, understanding the document's meaning is essential, while understanding the question's meaning is crucial in question-answering systems.
-Text summarization involves condensing much text into a shorter version, retaining essential information.
-Semantic similarity can enhance accuracy and relevance in these applications by capturing language nuances and context.
+Text summarization involves condensing text into a shorter version and retaining essential information.
+CASS can improve accuracy and relevance in these applications by capturing language nuances and context.